-If you haven't assigned the new class to the local packet $TMP, a popup will open for the transport request after you've confirmed your entry with Save.
+If you have not assigned the new class to the local packet $TMP, a popup will open for the transport request after you have confirmed your entry with Save.
 The new class has been created and can now be activated.
 The activation can be started via the button , for example.

 A selection of the objects to be activated will then open.

 After confirming here, the new class is activated and can be used.

 The extension concept of the portal framework means that the identified processing modules overwrite the corresponding API methods of the API interface.
 Here, for example, the API method "GET_DETAIL" is redefined.
 To do that, position the cursor over the API method and click on the button .

 Subsequently, the ABAP workbench generates an inheritance of the selected method with a coding suggestion for calling the same-named method of the parent object.

 It makes sense here to open the inherited method of the parent object and add custom coding before or after it.
 In many cases however, the entire method must be reimplemented.
 The basic framework for such a reimplementation could be used as shown in the following coding:

 * -------------- initial check routines